pseudonym42/burger-builder/README.md

 The page will reload if you make edits
 You will also see any lint errors in the console.

+Note that to run this application locally you will need to setup your own firebase backend and setup your Google API Key in /src/store/actions/auth.js

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>